ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 On each droplet, install the Apache web server.
 By default, the webserver should serve files from the `/var/www/html` directory.
 Place a simple HTML file named `index.html` in that directory on each server.
 You may use the contents below as an example.
 Please modify the file appropriately to make it clear which server it is placed on.

-Do not configure Virtual Hosts at this time, as that will be covered in Task 5.
+Do not configure virtual hosts at this time, as that will be covered in Task 5.

 ```html
 <html>